Raindog

-Raindog is a Glasgow-based theatre company founded in 1990 by Robert Carlyle and Alexander Morton.
+Raindog is a Glasgow-based theatre company founded in 1990 by Robert Carlyle, Caroline Paterson, Alexander Morton, and others.

 Foundation

 Raindog's first production, One Flew Over the Cuckoo's Nest, starring Alexander Morton as R.P McMurphy was received with great acclaim in 1991.
 Robert Carlyle won best director award.
 The stageplay was so popular that the theatre company produced another version two years later.
 Their second production, Macbeth, also starring Alexander Morton was equally successful.
 Robert Carlyle again won Best Director for his adaptation of Shakespeare's most famous play.

 Established era

 Raindog was responsible for bringing Tommy Flanagan (Gladiator, Braveheart, Face/Off, Aliens vs. Predator) into public acclaim.
-Other actors such as Gary Lewis (Gangs of New York, Billy Elliot), Barbara Rafferty (The Last King of Scotland), Peter Mullan (Shallow Grave, Braveheart), Gavin Mitchell (Still Game), Kevin McKidd (Trainspotting), Caroline Paterson (EastEnders, King Ralph), A.J.
-Morton (Silent Scream) and Stuart Davids (Hamish Macbeth) were active members of the company.
+Other actors such as Gary Lewis (Gangs of New York, Billy Elliot), Barbara Rafferty (The Last King of Scotland), Peter Mullan (Shallow Grave, Braveheart), Gavin Mitchell (Still Game), Kevin McKidd (Trainspotting), Caroline Paterson (EastEnders, King Ralph) and Stuart Davids (Hamish Macbeth) were active members of the company.